The Definitive Guide to the Best Watches for Men

 So, you’ve figured out the lingo along with your ideal watch type.
 What comes next?
 Picking a brand of course!
 In the modern watch market, there are tons of high-quality luxury brands to choose from, but there have always been a handful that have stood above the crowd—and for obvious reasons.
 Whether they’re known for their undeniable quality or because someone famous sported one once, there are brands that continue to sit as the best of the best throughout the test of time.

 Swiss watchmaker Tag Heuer is a no-brainer for some of the best watches for men, along with iconic names like Rolex and Cartier, but there are several other strong competitors.
 Brands like Citizen, Hamilton, Nixon, Omega, Tissot, and Seiko have each earned their reputations as some of the best luxury watchmakers in the world.
 Even Casio, a brand which might be considered less-than-luxurious, has proved itself to be worthy.
 On top of each of those longtime watch giants, there are a number of innovative and exciting watch brands being created all the time.
 MVMT is one of the most recent successes.
 Founded only in 2013, the super cool brand has already sky-rocketed into watch stardom.
-Learn more about MVMT and other brands by reading .
+Learn more about MVMT and other brands by reading this article.

 When most people think of luxury watches, they think Swiss watches.
 They have an undeniable reputation as some of the best watches in terms of quality and appearance.
 However, the only thing “Swiss” really means is that the watch meets a specific set of standards, including things as simple as “manufactured in Switzerland” and “uses Swiss movement”.
 At the end of the day, a good watch is a good watch, regardless of where it’s made.

 Luxury watches can be expensive, but with good reason.
 Not only can watches provide you with a classy and sophisticated look, but to many, the unique craftsmanship, pristine inner mechanics, and longevity of luxury watches alone are worth the steep prices.
-If you want to learn more about investing in a watch, check out on the best investment watches.
+If you want to learn more about investing in a watch, check out this piece on the best investment watches.

 Leather is an excellent option when it comes to dress watch straps.
 Not only is leather a high-quality material that will last, but it’s also versatile and elegant, making it perfect for business settings and formal events.
 Leather is also often thin enough to slide smoothly under the sleeves of dress clothes, unlike some chunkier bracelet options.